-GP trainees in their General Practice year (ST3) are entitled to 30 days (60 sessions) study leave.
-During their General Practice placement in ST2 they are entitled to 15 days (30 sessions).
+GP trainees are entitled to 15 days (30 sessions) per 6 month general practice post.
 The entitlements are the same whether the trainee is full or part time.

 This includes mandatory attendance at the weekly half day release (HDR) sessions.
 Study leave may only be taken with prior approval from your trainer/supervisor.